-- 3.2.5 The results of using the Check-List and "What-If methods may be used in settling of a question regarding the need for preparation and agreement of special specifications, enterprise standards and other documents. - 3.2.6 Examples of using individual elements of the Check-List and "What-If methods are given in Appendix 1 to Part XV of the MODU/FOP Rules. - 3.2.7 Hazard and Operability Study (HAZOP) method investigates the effect of deviations of technical parameters (physical and chemical composition, pressure, temperature, etc.) from the requirements of the Technical Regulations from the viewpoint of hazard occurrence. - 3.2.8 In the course of HAZOP analysis possible deviations in operation, their causes and possible consequences are identified for each operating mode of the SPS and its components. - 3.2.9 A standard set of key words that reflect qualitative, quantitative, temporal, logic, cause-and-effect and other deviations (such as "no", "more", "less", "as well as", "another", "other than", "opposite to", etc.) used in combination with design and technical parameters of the SPS, is employed.
+3.2.5 The results of using the Check-List and "What-If methods may be used in settling of a question regarding the need for preparation and agreement of special specifications, enterprise standards and other documents.

+3.2.6 Examples of using individual elements of the Check-List and "What-If methods are given in Appendix 1 to Part XV "Safety Assessment" of the MODU Rules and Appendix 1 to Part XV "Safety Assessment" of the FOP Rules.

+3.2.7 Hazard and Operability Study (HAZOP) method investigates the effect of deviations of technical parameters (physical and chemical composition, pressure, temperature, etc.) from the requirements of the Technical Regulations from the viewpoint of hazard occurrence.

+3.2.8 In the course of HAZOP analysis possible deviations in operation, their causes and possible consequences are identified for each operating mode of the SPS and its components.

+3.2.9 A standard set of key words that reflect qualitative, quantitative, temporal, logic, cause-and-effect and other deviations (such as "no", "more", "less", "as well as", "another", "other than", "opposite to", etc.) used in combination with design and technical parameters of the SPS, is employed.